fluxcd/flux2/docs/index.md

 ## Get Started

 !!!hint "Get started with the GitOps Toolkit!"
-    Following this [guide](get-started/index.md) will just take a couple of minutes to complete: After installing the `gotk` binary and running a couple of very simple commands, you will have a GitOps workflow setup which involves a staging and a production cluster.
+    Following this [guide](get-started/index.md) will just take a couple of minutes to complete: After installing the `flux` binary and running a couple of very simple commands, you will have a GitOps workflow setup which involves a staging and a production cluster.

 ## Community